-Master of Arts Degree in Church History
+Master of Arts Degree, Church History Major

-The Master of Arts degree in Church History is designed for those who wish to teach on the college or Bible institute level and who wish to pursue the doctor of philosophy degree.
-It is also an excellent preparatory program for those wishing to pursue the master of divinity degree, the standard seminary degree for those preparing for the pastoral ministry.
-A master's degree in church history will also thoroughly prepare you to be a history teacher in a Christian high school.
+The Master of Arts degree in Church History is designed for those who wish to teach on the college or Bible institute level and who wish to pursue the Doctor of Philosophy degree.
+It is also an excellent preparatory program for those wishing to pursue the Master of Divinity degree, the standard seminary degree for those preparing for the pastoral ministry.
+A master's degree in church history will also thoroughly prepare those who wish to be a history teacher in a Christian high school.
 This program requires 33 hours.

-In addition to serving men who plan to teach or preach the Word of God, this degree provides a solid biblical foundation for those interested in serving as nonpastoral Bible teachers, as counselors, as missionaries, as teachers in Christian schools and as lay leaders in local churches.
-The program also provides valuable instruction for those wishing to enter a writing ministry.
+In addition to serving men who plan to teach or preach the Word of God, this degree provides a solid biblical foundation for those interested in serving as nonpastoral Bible teachers, counselors, missionaries, teachers in Christian schools, and lay leaders.